-Styria is the first and only Austrian reference site for active and healthy ageing within the "European Innovation Partnership (EIP) on Active and Healthy Ageing (AHA)" with 74 reference regions.
-As active and healthy ageing combined with a long and smoothly lifespan is a wish of all of us, Styria aims to make this wish true using various approaches.
+Styria is the first and only Austrian reference site for active and healthy ageing within the "European Innovation Partnership (EIP) on Active and Healthy Ageing (AHA)" with 74 reference regions awarded in 2016.
+Active and healthy ageing combined with a long and smooth lifespan is an aspiration for all of us, Styria aims to make this wish comes true using various approaches.

-The mission's objective is to increase the number of healthy years of life for at least two.
-Currently, Austrians are living 58 years in a quite healthy way while Swedens can expect 70 healthy years of life.
-So there is much work to do.
+The mission's objective is to increase the number of healthy years of life by at least two.
+Currently, Austrians live 58 years in a quite healthy way while Swedens can expect 70 healthy years of life.

-The cluster association wants to develop new ideas, new products, and services that help us to facilitate the elderly life.
-Finally, we hope to be able to use our resources more economically and efficiently, says Johan Harer, cluster manager at Human.technology Styria.
-That will be achieved through an optimized collaboration of the main players from the government (regional government, communities, hospitals, social insurance), research institutions, as well as companies active in health economics, medical technologies, pharma, and biotech.
+The cluster association wants to develop new ideas, new products, and services that help us facilitate the elderly life.
+We hope to be able to use our resources more economically and efficiently, says Johann Harer, cluster manager at Human.technology Styria.
+That will be achieved by an optimized collaboration of the main players from the government (regional government, communities, hospitals, social insurance), research institutions, as well as companies active in health economics, medical technologies, pharma, and biotech.

 The Styrian reference region currently comprises more than 30 partners.